omogbolahan94/BI-Analytics/README.md

 ### Introduction
-The purpose of this note book is to load data raw data from local file system to Microsoft SQL Server.
+The purpose of this note book is to load data raw data from local file system to Microsoft SQL Server as assigned to me by company CAPPLC.

+The complete project is found on this repository: https://github.com/omogbolahan94/BI-Developer

 ### Requirements